Carpk/ShawnKlein/_posts/2016-04-26-the-grep-command.md

 logo: 'assets/images/logo.png'
 ---

 The grep command is without a doubt currently my favorite command.
-Lets say we are writing a large complex application, and we have some method that we dont know who calls it, or some code that is passed in and we have no idea from where or why.
+Lets say we are writing a large complex application, and we have some method that we don't know who calls it, or some code that is passed in and we have no idea from where or why.
 We can easily locate our elusive method call with `grep -r my_method`.
-The `-r` option will recursively search the contents of all the file in and below our current directory.
+The `-r` option will recursively search the contents of all the files in and below our current directory.
 We can also call this command as `rgrep search_pattern`.

 ````bash
 ~$ grep -r FRAMEWORKS